FRAMverse/snippets/README.md

 - `db-pull-example.R` has example code to pull information from a local database.
 When working with FRAM files, note that the FRAMrsquared package (https://github.com/FRAMverse/framrsquared) has a lot of functions that massively streamline working with the FRAM databases.
 When appropriate, we strongly recommend the
 FRAMrsquared functions instead.

+## Quarto and Rmarkdown

+`R/markdown and quarto/` contains

+- `custom-yaml-header.Rmd` which contains a template YAML header for an Rmarkdown or Quarto document to handle some good defaults (include table of contents, allow code folding, turn off warnings and messages so that reading in packages doesn't lead to messiness).
+Any of these arguments can be changed; this is just meant to be an efficient starting point.
+Note that this is designed for use with `style.css`, which adds the WDFW logo to the header.
+- `style.css` is a style file that can be used to the wdfw logo to Quarto files.
+Put a copy of `style.css` into the folder of the quarto file, and include `css: style.css` in the YAML header of the quarto file (already in `custom-yaml-header.Rmd`).
+Pulls logo from the wdfw website, so will only work when computer is connected to the internet.

 ## Misc

 - `example-ode-solver.R` has example code for numerically solving and plotting a system of ordinary differential equations (a form of continuous time dynamic models).
 Many theoretical ecology models are constructed of ordinary differential equations.